Roslovets-Inc/strapi-plugin-ckeditor5/README.md

 ## Features

 -   [Enhanced build of CKEditor 5](https://github.com/Roslovets-Inc/ckeditor5-build-strapi-wysiwyg) with more capabilities then Classic Editor build
 -   Extensive set of features for your rich content
 -   Optional editor customization
 -   Automatically upload Inserted images to Media Library (thanks to [ckeditor5-strapi-upload-plugin](https://github.com/gtomato/ckeditor5-strapi-upload-plugin))
 -   Media Library button to insert stored images directly to the editor 🔥
-- Automatic translation of UI into selected in Strapi language 🔥
+-   Automatic translation of UI into selected in Strapi language 🔥 (Strapi v3)
 -   Full screen mode 🔥

 ## How to try

 Check out [👀 **live demo**](https://roslovets-inc.github.io/ckeditor5-build-strapi-wysiwyg/) where you can test most of the features.

 ## How to install

+### Strapi v4 (work in progress)

 Go to your Strapi project folder and execute